 The ID emphasis gives MArch students the opportunity to expand their knowledge of Interior Design.
 The Interior Design program at Woodbury School of Architecture explores new design frontiers and expands professional possibilities.
 Interior architects craft spaces and design atmosphere for a breathtaking range of environments: beautiful private spaces defined by physical boundaries, public spaces bounded by landscapes and exterior vistas, spaces for community engagement and exhibition installations, and virtual spaces, real or imagined.

-Our Master of Interior Architecture (MIA) program is growing, thanks to a $2.4 million grant from the Department of Education (DOE) to fund our proposal, Supporting Success in Interior Architecture (SSIA).
+Our Master of Interior Design (MID) program is growing, thanks to a $2.4 million grant from the Department of Education (DOE) to fund our proposal, Supporting Success in Interior Architecture (SSIA).
 The grant supports cutting edge design education for our Interior Architecture grad students.
 It allows the university to develop facilities, acquire equipment, provide academic and support services, and deliver state-of-the-art distance education to our San Diego campus.

-Woodbury’s Master of Interior Architecture program engages its grad students in theoretical and practical learning experiences that prepare them for success in the profession and for continued studies at the doctoral level.
+Woodbury’s Master of Interior Design program engages its grad students in theoretical and practical learning experiences that prepare them for success in the profession and for continued studies at the doctoral level.
 The grant provides opportunities for teaching assistant positions, as well as funding for grad student research and publication.